 When enabling Dual Channel mode with two or four memory modules, it is recommended to use the same capacity, brand, speed, and chips of memory modules and also installed in the same color of memory slots.

 Product search in QVLs with Pangoly

-Our product database is constantly being updated and more and more hardware models will be added.
-If you are looking for a particular hardware product that is not yet on our lists, please contact us and we'll try as soon as possible to add it to our compatibility lists.
+We are constantly updating our product database and more and more hardware models are going to be added.
+If you are looking for a particular hardware product that is not yet on our lists, please contact us, and we'll try as soon as possible to add it to our compatibility lists.